qarmin/szyszka/README.md

 brew install rust gtk+3
 ```

-### Windows (not tested)
+### Windows
+The released zip file contains all dependencies and has been tested to work out of the box on a freshly installed Windows 7 SP1.
-Packed zip file contains all dependencies, but if you want to, you can install the GTK runtime from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases and run file from anywhere.
+If you want to, you can install the GTK runtime from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases, ensure that its environment variables are set properly and run Szyszka from anywhere.

 ## Installation
 ### Precompiled Binaries